Witch's ladder: Witch's ladder in Modern Witchcraft

 One example of a modern witch's ladder is a string of 40 beads or a cord with 40 knots.
 Sometimes feathers, bones, and other trinkets are braided into the string as symbols for a desired spell effect.
 An earlier version of a witch's ladder consisted of a rope or cord of three, nine, or thirteen knots.

 The witch's ladder can be created a section at a time or all at once.
 Either way, special chants are spoken during the creation process to empower the talisman to do its creator's bidding.
 According to an article, The Witches' Ladder, an example of a witch's ladder chant and knot placement is as follows.

 According to the article, "At the tying of the last knot, all the energy is directed into the cord and its knots, with a final visualization of the object of the work.
 The power has been raised and is now 'stored' in these knots in the cord."
 This is often referred to as cord magick, knot magick or string magic.

 Once finished, the beads or knots of the witch's ladder enable a witch to concentrate on repetitive chants or incantation without having to keep count.
 This enables the witch to focus will and energy on the desired goal.

 Witch's ladder uses

-Some Modern Wiccans believe there are many uses for a witch’s ladder.
+Some modern practitioners believe there are many uses for a witch’s ladder.
 They claim that whatever one's intention is can be made into a magical spell in a witches ladder.
 It was believed that witches of old cast a death spell over a person by tying the knots and then hiding the cord, and the only way to undo the spell was to find the secreted cord and untie each knot.